Friday, November 19, 2010

 1856

 English railroad magnate Henry Pease, growing weary at the end of an eleven-day voyage across the Atlantic in 1856, made notations next to each item on the breakfast menu.
 Such first-hand observations are rare.
-Menus typically do not provide information about the quality of the food or what dishes were actually available that day.
-Four extant menus from his voyage provide a rare glimpse of the food service on a mid-nineteenth-century steamship.
+Menus typically do not provide information about the quality and quantity of the food, or even whether the dishes on the bill of fare were actually available that day.
+Four extant menus from his voyage provide a rare glimpse of the meal service on a mid-nineteenth-century steamship.